Tbearden10/Tbearden10/README.md

 - 👋 Hi, I’m @Tbearden10
 - 👀 I’m interested in ...
 Skiing, Legos, Space, and Computers
 - 🌱 I’m currently learning ...
-C++
+C++, Python, and Linux
-- 💞️ I’m looking to collaborate on ...
-Nothing at the moment but I would love to start a project if possible.
+- 💞️ I’m looking to collaborate on ... anything!
 - 📫 How to reach me ... tbearden@mines.edu

 <!---